 Hep C Meds Expand Their Reach

 First, the good news: Studies show that hepatitis C treatments are capable of curing the vast majority of people who take them.
-Initial studies, however, did not include certain groups deemed to be a higher risk of complications, such as people with advanced liver disease, or those in danger of serious side effects, like children.
+Initial studies, however, did not include certain groups deemed to be a higher risk of complications, such as people with advanced liver disease (known as cirrhosis), or those in danger of serious side effects, like children.
 That’s changing, thanks to new science suggesting that some of the existing medications are safe and effective in hard-to-treat patients.

 Within the past year, several drugs have been approved to treat HCV in high-risk groups, says Dr. Pockros.
-In September 2019, the FDA approved the drug Mavyret for patients with severe liver damage, called decompensated cirrhosis, for an abbreviated 8-week course of treatment.
+In September 2019, the FDA approved the drug Mavyret for patients with or without cirrhosis (but not decompensated liver disease), for an abbreviated 8-week course of treatment.
 Two months later, the FDA approved the drug Epclusa to treat patients with end-stage renal failure.
 And in March 2020, Epclusa was also approved for use in children with hepatitis C who age 6 or older, or weigh more than 37 pounds.

 What is means for you: If you are in a higher-risk population, or your HCV has advanced to the stage of liver damage, treatments that previously may not have been available to you are now an option—and the odds of them still working effectively is high.